Suki ni Naru Sono Shunkan o: Plot

 As upperclassmen, Koyuki Ayase, Yu Setoguchi, and Natsuki Enomoto are all graduating middle school and are moving on to high school.
-This saddens Hina and prompt her into talking with Koyuki senpai about his school choice eventually resulting in her crying and taking a picture with him as a memento.
+This saddens Hina and prompts her to talk with Koyuki about his school choice, eventually resulting in her crying and taking a picture with him as a memento.
 Wanting to see her senpai again, Hina studied hard to get into the same high school as Koyuki senpai however Kotaro who has secretly loved Hina from the beginning was jealous of her love for senpai.
 Because he wanted to be around Hina, he also decided to study hard and get into the same school.

 Hina and Kotaro succeeded in getting into senpai's high school.
 There they meet Hina's brother Yu and Kotaro's sister Natsuki who introduced Hina to her fellow senior classmates Mio Aida, and Akari Hayasaka who is admired by Sota Mochizuki a classmate.
 Eager to see her beloved senpai again, Hina searched for him all around the school and finally located him watering flowers in the school yard.
 Happy to be reunited with her senpai, Hina joined him while he continued watering the flowers.
 Kotaro walked by and saw them together, he walked away from the scene brokenhearted.

 Hina's first term in high school went by with no significant improvement between her and senpai.
 She vows to successfully confess her feelings for him during her second term.
 With a new mindset and determination, Hina puts on make up every morning in hopes of talking to senpai and getting him to notice her.
 Upon arriving at school, Hina was shocked to see senpai had change his image from being dorky to sexy.
 Hina soon realized the reason Koyuki senpai changed his image was because he was in love with Natsuki Enomoto and wanted to be noticed by her.

 At home, Kotaro reminisce his childhood days with Hina and how they grew up doing everything together.
 Although he is hurt by Hina's love toward Koyuki senpai, he outwardly admit to himself he love Hina deeply and wants to make her happy even if it means she will never love him.

 After a scene in cafe, where a question and answer section which made Hina uncomfortable Arisa stood up for her, she made a good friendship with Hina, Miou-chan meets with Hina and encourages her to tell her feelings to the other party, so she decides to write a love letter for Koyuki.